 Statement of principles

 The Gambling Act 2005 requires each local authority to publish a 'Statement of Principles' outlining how the authority will deal with such applications.
-The current Statement of Principles for gambling licensing (updated 2017) came into effect on 3 January 2016 - it is valid for a period of three years.
+The current Statement of Principles for gambling licensing came into effect on 3 January 2019 and is valid for a period of three years.

 The council is responsible for the issuing of permits for Family Entertainment Centres, Licensed Premises Gaming Machine Permit, Prize Gaming Permit, and Small Society Lotteries.

 Local Area Profile

 Since April 2016 Operators are required to prepare a risk assessment for their business which take into account the nature and characteristics of the locality in which they are situated.
 To assist in this the Council as provided a Local Area profile which can be found here.